Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Staged Reinforcement Optimization (SRO)

 \subsection{Stage 1: Multimodal RL}

 After the cold start training, the SRO framework commences with a dedicated Multimodal Reinforcement Learning (MRL) phase.
 This initial stage is pivotal for enabling the MLLM to ground textual concepts in visual information and execute cross-modal reasoning, primarily using the multimodal samples from our GRAMMAR dataset.
 We employ GRPO as the core RL algorithm for this phase.
-To ensure stable and effective learning, particularly when dealing with complex tasks and potentially sparse rewards common in multimodal settings, we integrate two key enhancements: Prioritized Advantage Distillation (PAD) to improve gradient quality by addressing specific GRPO limitations, and an efficient-length reward function for more controlled and stable response generation.
+To ensure stable and effective learning, particularly when dealing with complex tasks and potentially sparse rewards common in multimodal settings, we propose a novel Prioritized Advantage Distillation (PAD) to improve gradient quality by addressing specific GRPO limitations.